ardenspace/space1-arden-space/README.md

 #### 👀 About Me

-Hi, I'm **HYEONO** — a curious maker who sees code as part craft, part playground.
+Hi, I'm **ARDEN** — a curious maker who sees code as part craft, part playground.
 I love poking at bugs, spinning up small ideas, and reflecting in little notes along the way.

 <br />